The fly control checklist for restaurateurs, matradee’s, chef’s & hospitality managers.

 - Type of fly to be treated: Fermentation flies such as a vinegar or fruit flies, sometimes called drain or bar flies.
 Fermentation flies are small, about the size of a pin head.
 The larger flies such as house or blow flies are approximately the size of a finger nail.

-- Areas to be inspected and treated: Pests in restaurants are generally attracted to moisture and food.
+- Areas to be treated: Pests in restaurants are generally attracted to moisture and food.
 Common areas to treat include rubbish bin recesses, bottle bins, beneath bars and beer taps, entry to kitchens, beside back doors, behind service counters, large glass windows ie shop front windows.

 - Types of treatment to be used (e.g. baits, sprays, traps, etc.) Include safety and shelf-life information on the chemicals.
 Ensure chemicals are suitable and approved for use in food premises.